SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 ## Active Decisions

-1. **OpenRouter Integration**: Using OpenRouter to access free, open-source models like Mistral and Llama
-2. **Model Selection**: Using mistralai/mistral-7b-instruct as the primary model due to its good balance of quality and speed
-3. **Fallback Strategy**: Implementing automatic fallbacks to other free models when the primary model fails
-4. **Enhanced Prompting**: Creating specialized prompts for free models with clear instructions and formatting
-5. **Mock Content System**: Expanding topic-specific templates for high-quality offline operation
-6. **Scheduling Strategy**: Using optimal posting times specific to each day of the week based on Instagram research
-7. **Time Variation**: Adding small random variations (±15 minutes) to optimal times for unpredictability
-8. **Template Rotation**: Ensuring consecutive posts use different templates for visual variety
-9. **State Persistence**: Using a local JSON file to track last used template and posting times
-10. **Schedule Regeneration**: Creating new schedules at midnight each day based on the current day's optimal times
-11. **Production Deployment**: Recommending PM2 for running the scheduler in production environments
-12. **Immediate Scheduling**: Always scheduling posts at script startup, regardless of existing schedules
-13. **Full Schedule Usage**: Using all optimal posting times defined for each day without limitation
-14. **Unique Time Slot Assignment**: Ensuring each optimal time slot is used exactly once for better distribution
-15. **Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
-16. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
-17. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
-18. **Previous Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
-19. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
-20. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
-21. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
-22. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
-23. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
-24. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
-25. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
-26. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
-27. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
-28. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
-29. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
-30. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
-31. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
-32. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
-33. **Image Generation**: Using Puppeteer for headless browser rendering
-34. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
-35. **Emotional Themes**: Implemented support for various emotional themes in templates
-36. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
-37. **Content Generation Service**: Used TypeScript interfaces for better type safety
-38. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
-39. **Error Handling**: Added error handling for all potential failure points
-40. **Structured Content Generation**: Created a specialized method for generating structured content
-41. **Compatibility**: Maintained compatibility with the existing AiServiceClient
+1. **Template Design**: Created purpose-story template with a clean, minimalist design, bold typography, and professional branding elements
+2. **Typography**: Using Oswald font for strong, impactful headings and Outfit for clean body text
+3. **Layout Strategy**: Positioning the motivation label at top, main message in center, and branding at bottom for visual balance
+4. **Color Scheme**: Using a light gradient background with dark text for maximum readability and impact
+5. **Branding Elements**: Including customizable brand name and subtitle in a distinctive angled box
+6. **Variable Structure**: Supporting custom top label, main message, brand name, brand subtitle, and Instagram handle
+7. **Default Values**: Providing sensible defaults for all variables to ensure the template works well out-of-the-box
+8. **OpenRouter Integration**: Using OpenRouter to access free, open-source models like Mistral and Llama
+9. **Model Selection**: Using mistralai/mistral-7b-instruct as the primary model due to its good balance of quality and speed
+10. **Fallback Strategy**: Implementing automatic fallbacks to other free models when the primary model fails
+11. **Enhanced Prompting**: Creating specialized prompts for free models with clear instructions and formatting
+12. **Mock Content System**: Expanding topic-specific templates for high-quality offline operation
+13. **Scheduling Strategy**: Using optimal posting times specific to each day of the week based on Instagram research
+14. **Time Variation**: Adding small random variations (±15 minutes) to optimal times for unpredictability
+15. **Template Rotation**: Ensuring consecutive posts use different templates for visual variety
+16. **State Persistence**: Using a local JSON file to track last used template and posting times
+17. **Schedule Regeneration**: Creating new schedules at midnight each day based on the current day's optimal times
+18. **Production Deployment**: Recommending PM2 for running the scheduler in production environments
+19. **Immediate Scheduling**: Always scheduling posts at script startup, regardless of existing schedules
+20. **Full Schedule Usage**: Using all optimal posting times defined for each day without limitation
+21. **Unique Time Slot Assignment**: Ensuring each optimal time slot is used exactly once for better distribution
+22. **Previous Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
+23. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
+24. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
+25. **Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
+26. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
+27. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
+28. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
+29. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
+30. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
+31. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
+32. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
+33. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
+34. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
+35. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
+36. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
+37. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
+38. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
+39. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
+40. **Image Generation**: Using Puppeteer for headless browser rendering
+41. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
+42. **Emotional Themes**: Implemented support for various emotional themes in templates
+43. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
+44. **Content Generation Service**: Used TypeScript interfaces for better type safety
+45. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
+46. **Error Handling**: Added error handling for all potential failure points
+47. **Structured Content Generation**: Created a specialized method for generating structured content
+48. **Compatibility**: Maintained compatibility with the existing AiServiceClient

 ## Next Steps

+1. **Test Purpose-Story Template**:
+   - Test the template with different content lengths
+   - Test with various brand names and subtitles
+   - Verify Instagram handle display in different scenarios
+   - Test on different devices to ensure readability

+2. **Create Template Variations**:
+   - Create color variations of the purpose-story template
+   - Explore alternative layouts and typography
+   - Consider vertical and horizontal variations

-1. **Test OpenRouter Integration**:
+3. **Test OpenRouter Integration**:
    - Test each free model with various prompts
    - Verify that the fallback mechanism works correctly
    - Test the enhanced prompt engineering for better outputs
    - Measure response times and quality for different models

-2. **Evaluate Model Quality**:
+4. **Evaluate Model Quality**:
    - Compare outputs from different free models
    - Document the strengths and weaknesses of each model
    - Identify the best models for different content types
    - Fine-tune system prompts based on evaluation results

-3. **Test Instagram Content Generation**:
+5. **Test Instagram Content Generation**:
    - Test content generation with various topics
    - Verify that generated content works well with templates
    - Test the entire workflow from generation to posting
    - Compare quality of AI-generated vs. mock content

-4. **Test Enhanced Daily Scheduler**:
+6. **Test Enhanced Daily Scheduler**:
    - Test the scheduler with different days of the week
    - Verify that day-specific optimal times are used correctly
    - Test the random time variation functionality